Emergency Tooth Extractions: What To Expect

-Prior to performing an extraction, your dentist will first review your medical history and medication list to determine if there are any risks in performing the procedure.
+Prior to performing an extraction, your dentist will review your medical history and medications to determine if there are any risks in performing the procedure.

-- Those who take blood thinners, for example, may have to stop taking them for a number of days to reduce the risk of excessive bleeding after the extraction.
+- If you take blood thinners, for example, you may have to stop taking them for several days to reduce the risk of excessive bleeding.

-- At this time, x-rays will be taken so the dentist can see the condition of the tooth below the gums and the position of the tooth in order to determine if they feel comfortable performing the extraction or if a referral to an oral surgeon is needed.
+- You will have X-rays taken so your dentist can see the position of the tooth and its condition below the gums.
+Your dentist will use this diagnostic image to determine if they feel comfortable performing the extraction or if a referral to an oral surgeon may be necessary.

-Once ready for the extraction, your dentist will administer a local anesthetic, like Novocain or lidocaine in order to numb the area.
+If you agree to the extraction, your dentist will use a local anesthetic, to numb the area.

-- If the extraction is being performed at an oral surgery office, the surgeon may recommend general anesthesia or IV sedation in addition to local anesthetic, though this level of sedation is not always necessary.
+- An oral surgeon may also recommend IV sedation or general anesthesia, though this level of sedation is not always necessary.

-- The dentist may need to split the tooth or remove some bone if the tooth does not loosen easily.
+- Split the tooth or remove some bone it does not loosen easily.

-- If a surgical incision was made to remove the tooth, sutures may be placed to help the gum tissue heal properly.
+- If your dentist made a surgical incision, they may place stitches to help the gum tissue heal properly.

 - Lastly the dentist will place gauze over the extraction site.